devm0nte/tcp-smartwatch-api-doc/README.md

 ## Watch Heart Rate Command API

 This API allows you to send a command to a smartwatch to check the heart rate.
+The data will send to Database within 1 minute after send command (if wearing smartwatch)

 ### API Endpoint